miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 Core... hmm, interesting.
 That term ought to be used in tech more.

-## I Lost Track of My Code on the Careening AI-assisted Code Wagon
+## I Lost Track of My Code on the Careening AI-assisted Code WagoYesterday

 The frustration level with the port yesterday where I had to go to sleep exhausted after diminishing returns kicked in is my taking-up point today, and